Why I think doing market research for new products is…the dumbest thing ever.

 2. Market research is flawed.

 This isn’t my personal opinion.
 It’s a widely-known FACT in the marketing world.
 Marketing research is blind and biased as hell.
 It a crapshoot of hoping your biased research somehow gets insightful answers from consumers who don’t know what they want.
-Time and time has shown against that consumers rarely act rationally.
+Time and time has shown again that consumers rarely act rationally.

 They may tell you what they want.
 They may even promise you what they’d buy.